TikTok future in US still uncertain after Oracle deal - A look at trending alternative RedNote

 But while search interest has massively dropped as the threat of a TikTok ban has receded, RedNote has continued to benefit from the boost in awareness and perceived legitimacy.
 In August, Apple launched an official account on the platform, quickly hitting 200,000 followers.

 And the users who have stayed on the platform are highly engaged.
-In July 2025, Semrush traffic data showed that users spent an average of 19 minutes and 26 seconds per visit on RedNote, accessing an average of 10 pages.
+In December 2025, Semrush traffic data showed that US users spent an average of 18 minutes and 39 seconds per visit on RedNote, accessing an average of 14.4 pages.

-More than 10% of those users are from the US, making it the second-largest user base worldwide.
-60.19% are from China.
+More than 12.5% of all visits to RedNote were from the US in December, making it the second-largest user base worldwide.
+China obviously leads the way.

 Want to Spy on Your Competition?